Skip to main content

 The pre-2013 bare metal livery is not appropriate on aircraft that never wore it.
 You may find fictional/”retro” bare metal liveries for aircraft like the A320; these are not approved and your PIREP may be invalidated.
 No narrow-body Airbus ever wore the AAL bare metal livery.

-Please note that the AAL Airbus fleet does not wear any heritage liveries on A320s.
-Instead, they are only on the A319 and A321.
-The Piedmont, Allegheny, PSA, and America West heritage liveries are all only on A319s and the US Airways heritage livery is only on the A321.
-As such, heritage liveries should not be used on the A320 as they would be fictional, and fictional liveries are prohibited by the FOM, with PIREPs subject to rejection or invalidation.
+Also note that AAL has no retro liveries on A320s.
+Thus, heritage liveries should not be used on the A320 as they would be fictional, and fictional liveries are prohibited by the FOM, with PIREPs subject to rejection or invalidation.

 We ask, but do not require, pilots to use a livery that matches the booked American Eagle partner.
 These partners are: Envoy Air, Piedmont Airlines, PSA Airlines, Air Wisconsin, Republic Airways, and SkyWest Airlines.